TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 4/Job 4.12.md

 ---

-Now a thing was secretly brought to me, And mine ear received a whisper thereof.
+"Now a thing was secretly brought to me.
+My ear received a whisper of it.